Home renovations made simple

-Uncertain termination and renewal terms leave you with an open-ended project.
+Uncertain termination and renewal terms—This leaves you with an open-ended project.
 Your contract should contain conditions for canceling your home renovation project, including who to notify and how far in advance a termination notice should be filed.

-Blank spaces are often present in computer-generated contracts.
+Blank spaces—They are often present in computer-generated contracts.
 Consider deleting or filling in these spaces before the contract is signed.
 Otherwise, changes could be made to the signed contract without your knowledge.

-Vague confidentiality provisions are never a good sign.
+Vague confidentiality provisions—This is never a good sign.
 Your contract should explicitly state that your contractor cannot share your personal and private information without your express permission.

-Vague project descriptions do not hold your contractor accountable for each specific step in your home renovation.
+Vague project descriptions—These don’t hold your contractor accountable for each specific step in your home renovation.
 Project milestones should be described in detail in your contract.

-Cash deals for home renovation work are advised against by the Ontario government.
-If your contractor does require a cash transaction, they should write the reason into the contract agreement and provide you with a receipt.
+The Ontario government advises against cash deals for home renovation work.
+If your contractor requires a cash transaction, they should write the reason into the contract agreement and provide you with a receipt.

-Default terms outline what happens if either party in a contract agreement does not fulfill their obligations.
+- Default terms—Outline what happens if either party in a contract agreement doesn’t fulfill their obligations.
 Avoid an accidental breach of contract by understanding your responsibilities and make sure your contractor is required to hold up their end of the bargain.

-Proof of insurance policy protects you from being liable for property damages and worker injuries.
+- Proof of an insurance policy—This protects you from being liable for property damages and worker injuries.
 Look for proof of insurance in the contract even if your contractor showed you their papers upfront.

-Clear payment schedules are key to the successful completion of your home renovation.
+- Clear payment schedule—This is key to the successful completion of your home renovation.
 Specify payment milestones within your contract and clarify that payments are due after milestones are achieved.

-Review your contract multiple times.
-Have friends and family read it over to see if they catch anything you missed.
+- Review your contract—Revise it multiple times and have friends and family read it over to see if they catch anything you missed.

-Keep extra copies of your contract agreement.
+- Keep extra copies—Retain all copies of your contract agreement.
 You or your contractor may mutually agree on contract modifications as the home renovation progresses.
-It’s a good idea to have the original and any updated forms of the contract on hand to establish a timeline of these modifications.
+It’s a good idea to have the original, and any updated forms of the contract on hand to establish a timeline of these modifications.

 Find the best contractor for your project